Your Room-By-Room Guide to Clearing Out Clutter

 - To free up space on your bedside table, remove the lamp and use a floor lamp instead.

 - A great out-of-site storage spot is underneath the bed, but avoid storing loose objects there.
 Instead, cut down on clutter by keeping everything in containers.

-- We know it’s difficult, but trust us: it’s time.
+- We know it’s difficult but trust us: It’s time.
 Go through every piece of clothing you own.
 Do you absolutely love it?
 Do you feel wonderful wearing it?
-If the answer is “no” (even a little “no”), no matter how much it costs, donate it or get rid of it to make room for something you will love.
+If the answer is “no,” no matter how much it costs, donate it or get rid of it to make room for something you will love.
 Give yourself a 30-minute time limit so there’s no second-guessing yourself, and show no mercy.

 - Organize everything that’s left by type of clothing (dresses together, shirts together, etc.).
 Then, group like colors together.
 It may seem monotonous, but it makes picking out what to wear so much easier.

-- Store your most-used items at eye level, less-used items below, and least-used items on your top shelf.
+- Store your most-used items at eye level and less-used items below.
+Put your least-used items on your top shelf.

 - Use unused wall space.
 Install hooks, or even a towel rod, to display your ties or scarves, and free up some hangars.